 Positive emotionality is the tendency towards positive moods, such as happiness, excitement, confidence, and joy.
 People who tend towards these moods generally have lower levels of social anxiety and depression.
 Positive emotionality can protect people by reducing the risk of developing social anxiety.

 While extroverts may develop social anxiety disorders, it is less likely.
 However, social anxiety can become a real issue for extroverts if they struggle to engage in social situations.

 Because extroverts feel pleasure from social activities and events, social anxiety could impact their mental health more intensely than introverts.
-Introverts struggling with social anxiety can still engage in the reserved and quiet pastimes that bring them pleasure, despite their struggles.
+Introverts struggling with social anxiety can still engage in the reserved and quiet pastimes that please them, despite their struggles.

 Whether you are an introvert or an extrovert dealing with social anxiety, there are treatments.
 Through psychotherapy treatments, a therapist can help you work through this disorder so that you can participate in social situations anxiety-free.

 - Diener, E. & Lucas, R. E. (2019).
 Personality traits.
 In R. Biswas-Diener & E. Diener (Eds), Noba textbook series: Psychology.
 Champaign, IL: DEF publishers. https://pdx.pressbooks.pub/thebalanceofpersonality/chapter/1-personality-traits/

 - Cabello, R., & Fernandez-Berrocal, P. (2015).
 Under which conditions can introverts achieve happiness?
 Mediation and moderation effects of the quality of social relationships and emotion regulation ability on happiness.
 PeerJ, 3, e1300. https://doi.org/10.7717/peerj.1300